blbadger/blbadger.github.io/input-representation.md

 ### Implications of imperfect input representation

 The theory and experimental observations put forward here provide a satisfactory explanation of how even extremely large deep learning models avoid overfitting.
-A combination of the inability to determine a unique input with an inability to feasibly match a hidden layer using gradient descent leads to
+A combination of the inability to determine a unique input with an inability to feasibly match a hidden layer using gradient descent leads to a loss of information on the input, such that deep layers are incapable of exactly copying an input even when they have sufficient capacity to do so.
+These layers resemble those with far fewer nodes with respect to input representation, and therefore would be expected to behave as much smaller layers with regards to overfitting.
+But because such deep models typically do have a huger number of parameters, they are capable of approximating a very wide variety of functions and thus are more expressive than smaller models.

+The theory of representation accuracy goes a long way towards explaining the types of architectures that have been found to be successful in a variety of tasks in recent times as well.
+Transformers use stacks of self-attention and feed-forward fully connected units to create representations of inputs, both of which are typically non-invertible (for example see that a single self-attention output vector value can be any linear combination of softmax outputs of $q*k$ values at each input).
+Alternatives to transformers that have also proven effective in recent years combine fully connected subcomponents in non-invertible methods (the mlp-mixer architecture's output can be a linear combination of any given weight vector).

+### Why learning occurs when memorization is possible

 Can deep learning models learn trivial representations regardless of depth?
 There is evidence that indeed they can, as observed by [Zhang and colleagues](https://arxiv.org/pdf/1611.03530.pdf): common vision architectures (including GoogleNet) have enough effective capacity to memorize the entire CIFAR10 dataset in which labels were randomly assigned.
 But this bears the question: if these models are capable of learning trivial representations, why do they not when they can learn non-trivial ones?
 Clearly a non-trivial representation for a model of sufficient depth is in some way more likely to be learned than a trivial one, and indeed Zhang and colleagues observed that models learn non-trivial representations more quickly than trivial ones.

 Learning a trivial representation is conceptually similar to the later layers in the model above learning to de-noise the earlier layers.
 De-noising autoencoders with parameter higher than a input dimension number are termed overcomplete, and are capable of approximately copying the input upon training.
 Being that ResNet and similar models contain far more parameters (>1 million) than inputs (299x299 = 89,401), it is of little surprise that deep learning models are capable of learning to de-noise an input from early layers.

 This theory also provides an explanation as to why deep models may prefer to learn non-trivial representations.
 As the number of possible functions describing the input is smaller in non-trivial versus trivial representation, on average fewer parameters must be adjusted to make an accurate training output.
 If a model is of sufficient depth such that either a trivial or non-trivial representation must be learned to lower the objective function, we can expect for a non-trivial one to result if that exists in the training data.
 This is likely why non-trivial representations are learned before trivial ones.

-The theory of representation accuracy goes a long way towards explaining the types of architectures that have been found to be successful in a variety of tasks in recent times as well.
-Transformers use stacks of self-attention and feed-forward fully connected units to create representations of inputs, both of which are typically non-invertible (for example see that a single self-attention output vector value can be any linear combination of softmax outputs of $q*k$ values at each input).
-Alternatives to transformers that have also proven effective in recent years combine fully connected subcomponents in non-invertible methods (the mlp-mixer architecture's output can be a linear combination of any given weight vector).